bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 Hi I am Karthik, a Math and AI enthusiast.

-I am curious about living in Peace.
+I am curious about cultivating Happiness.

 I am curious about the **Nature and Purpose of The World**.